-AMPL API is a Java interface that allows developers to access the features of the AMPL interpreter from within a programming language.
+AMPL API is an interface that allows developers to access the features of the AMPL interpreter from within a programming language.
 All model generation and solver interaction is handled directly by AMPL, which leads to great stability and speed; the library just acts as an intermediary, and the added overhead (in terms of memory and CPU usage) depends mostly on how much data is read back from AMPL, the size of the model as such is irrelevant.
 Functions for directly assigning data to AMPL parameters and sets are provided, which can be used instead of the normal AMPL data reading procedures.
-AMPL API has been written with usability in mind, and it is easy to access its functionalities from Java, MATLAB and R (under development).
+AMPL API has been written with usability in mind, and it is easy to access its functionalities from C++, Java, MATLAB, Python and C#.

 Who can use AMPL API¶